simlmx/meteomap/README.md

 Originally the goal was to have a more efficient way to choose my travel itineraries, weather along the way being one of the main concerns.

+So far optimized for desktop... and probably not for all browsers.

 prerequisites
 =============